Merawi, Ethiopia: Economy

-Having been dormant for almost half a century, the town has shown some progress in the last few years.
-Nonetheless, its economy is still predominantly led by small-scale merchandise trade, services, agriculture, and small-scale cottage industries.
-In particular, the livelihood of a sizable number of its residents still rely on production and marketing of traditional alcoholic drinks called "Tella" and "Arekie".
-In fact, the traditional "Arekie" of Merawi is a popular brand alcohol being widely traded in north-western parts of Ethiopia such as Bahir Dar, Gondar, Humera, and Metema, and is said to be smuggled into the Sudan.
+After decades of sluggish development, the town has finally begun to make noticeable strides in the past ten years.
+However, its economy remains largely driven by small-scale merchandise trade, service, agriculture, and cottage enterprises.
+Notably, a significant portion of its populace still depends on the production and sale of traditional alcoholic beverages known as "Tella" and "Arekie" for their livelihoods.
+Remarkably, Merawi's traditional "Arekie" has emerged as a renowned brand, finding widespread distribution in the northwestern regions of Ethiopia, including Bahir Dar, Gondar, Humera, and Metema, and as far as neighboring Sudan.
 Besides, the town is known for its huge timber market; largely eucalyptus tree, indicating its immense potential to host a pulp and paper industry.

 The town hosts the headquarters of Koga Integrated Irrigation Dam project which currently serves more than 10,000 smallholder farm households.
-As the hub of Koga Integrated Irrigation Dam project, the town and its neighboring villages are expected to benefit from marketing surplus production.
-According to the regional government's strategic plan, the area is expected to be one of the prime food baskets in the region.
-Aquaculture production and marketing has surged at the artificial Koga Dam.
-It is expected to host tourists for excursion in near future.
-The economic activities are facilitated by the banking services provided by the branches of Commercial Bank of Ethiopia and Buna International Bank.
+As the hub of Koga Integrated Irrigation Dam project, the town and its neighboring villages benefit from marketing surplus production.
+As per the strategic plan of the regional government, the area is hailed as one of the primary food hubs within the region.
+Alongside flourishing horticultural output, there has been a remarkable surge in aquaculture production and marketing, particularly at the man-made Koga Dam.
+Anticipated to attract tourists for excursions in the near future, the dam adds to the area's economic potential.
+Furthermore, financial and business activities thrive with the presence of branches from various banks and financial institutions, such as Commercial Bank of Ethiopia and Buna International Bank.

 Education and Health

 The town has one of the oldest elementary schools in the region, Merawi elementary school, which was founded in 1948.
 It also has an additional public elementary school, two comprehensive high schools and one public Technic and Vocational College.
 A recently established Koga health science college is stationed in the town.
-The town's proximity to Bahir Dar has helped secure some of the finest teachers in the region, which is evident in the successful achievement of its students in higher studies in the region.
+The town's proximity to the regional capital, Bahir Dar, has helped secure some of the finest teachers in the region, which is evident in the successful achievement of its students in higher studies in the region.
 Bahir Dar University's extension programs are quite popular in the town.

 The town has a few number of private and public health clinics, one public health center and one public hospital.